 A physiotherapist and registered homeopath with an MSc in Integrated Healthcare, Karen is keen to iinvestigate and understand best practice among wholistic farmers in order to develop models that can be replicated for success.

-Chris Aukland MRCVS - Head of Livestock Programmes
+Chris Aukland MRCVS - Director & Head of Livestock Programmes